jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## Footnotes
 [^1]: These [requests for comment](https://www.ietf.org/process/rfcs/) by the Internet Engineering Task Force can be dense.
 [^2]: Implementing IRC was a kind of nerdy rite of passage at that time.
 I have fond memories of diving into [the RFC for this protocol](https://www.rfc-editor.org/rfc/rfc1459).
 [^3]: Probably too much jargon for the casual reader.
-Channel operators (or chanops) had the power to set topics, kick out unruly members, and otherwise moderate a channel.
+Channel operators had the power to set topics, kick out unruly members, and otherwise moderate a channel.
 Channels on [EFnet](https://en.wikipedia.org/wiki/EFnet) where I had ops included `#linux` and `#java`, two topics of my interest during those days.
 [^4]: Thanks to Martin Fowler and his "Refactoring" book.
 [^5]: With much owed to Josh Bloch for writing "Effective Java" and Andy Hunt and Dave Thomas for "The Pragmatic Programmer".
 [^6]: Ours was an [IBM PS/2](https://en.wikipedia.org/wiki/IBM_PS/2).